stephband/slide-show/README.md

 ### Properties

-- `.active` - a reference to the current scroll-snap aligned child
+- `.active` - a reference to the current scroll-snap aligned (ie 'active') child
 - `.autoplay` - boolean indicating state of autoplay
 - `.loop` - a boolean indicating state of loop (Not yet implemented)